Representing Post-Industrial Communities in Culture

 Yet, as local authorities crumble to bankruptcy, government action stumbles over the consequences of the last forty years, and the grass on sites of long demolished buildings grows high and unkept, perhaps now is the moment for those with their hands on the money and the cameras to hand them over.
 To those who have tried to exert positive change on their patch, despite everything.
 People who have ideas and skills, though are rarely given the opportunity to exercise them or to control resources.
 This place is the crossroads the UK stands at.
 The country has been here before and went a long way down a dark and now thoroughly broken path.
 The stakes are higher than ever.
 They need to learn from those who have had to deal with the mistakes of others for decades, and yet who still go on.

-This published by the Mechanics Institute Review, Birkbeck College, in October 2022.
+This piece was published by the Mechanics Institute Review, Birkbeck College, in October 2022.

 Landmark